bokulich-lab/q2-ena-uploader/docs/submission-full.md

    - `--i-samples`: Artifact containing metadata of the samples.
    - `--p-action-type`: 2 action types are supported: ADD (default) and MODIFY.
    - `--p-dev`: A boolean parameter indicating whether the submission is a test.
    - `--p-submission-hold-date`: The release date of the study, on which it will become public along with all submitted data.
-By default, this date is set to two months after the date of submission.
+By default, this date is set to two years after the date of submission.
 Users can specify any date within two years of the current date.
 Accepted date format is `YYYY-MM-DD`.
    - `--o-submission-receipt`: The output artifact containing the assigned ENA accession numbers for the submitted objects.